stellar/js-stellar-wallets/plans/sep8.md

 The high-level flow is:

 - User signs a transaction
-- Parse transaction for assets involved, detect whether any assets involved are regulated
+- Parse the transaction for assets involved, detect whether any assets involved are regulated
-- If regulated, notify user submitting request for transaction approval
+- If regulated, notify the user to submit a request for transaction approval
-- Submit transaction to approval server, and depending on response:
+- Submit the transaction to the corresponding approval server, and depending on the response:
   - if success
-    - Display message if included in response
+    - Display the message if included in the response
-    - Submit approved tx to the network
+    - Submit the approved tx to the network
   - if revised
-    - Display message
+    - Display the message
-    - Parse returned tx, display modifications to user
+    - Parse the returned tx, display modifications to the user
-    - Prompt user to resign tx
+    - Prompt the user to re-sign the tx
-    - Submit resigned tx to the network
+    - Submit the resigned tx to the network
   - if pending
+    - Display the timeout if it is not zero
-    - Display timeout, message if included in response
+    - Display the message if included in the response
-  - if action required
+  - if action_required
-    - Display message
+    - Display the message
-    - Redirect to action url
+    - Redirect to action_url
   - if rejected
-    - "approval failed"
-    - Display error
+    - Display the error

 ### Types